 Dakar Travel Guide

-Situated on the tip of the Cap Vert Peninsula, the modern capital teems with life and boasts luxurious hotels, a wide range of restaurants, beaches and watersports, a casino and an active nightlife scene.
-It is also one of the busiest ports for cruise ships in Africa.
+Situated on the tip of the Cape Verde Peninsula in western Senegal, Dakar is a surprisingly lively and bustling capital.
+It boasts luxurious hotels, beaches and watersports, as well as casinos, a wide range of restaurants and an active nightlife scene.
+This modern metro is also one of the busiest ports for cruise ships in Africa.

 Become our Dakar Travel Expert

 We are looking for contributors for our Dakar travel guide.
 If you are a local, a regular traveller to Dakar or a travel professional with time to contribute and answer occasional forum questions, please contact us.